Pennsylvania Route 222

-Pennsylvania Route 222 (PA 222) is a 4.482 mi-long state highway located in Allentown and its immediate suburbs in the Lehigh Valley region in eastern Pennsylvania.
+Pennsylvania Route 222 (PA 222) is a 4.482 mi-long state highway located in Allentown and its surrounding suburbs in the Lehigh Valley region in eastern Pennsylvania.

 Most of the route runs along Hamilton Boulevard.
 In Center City Allentown, the route is aligned along West Hamilton, West Linden, and West Walnut Streets.
-The southern terminus of the route is at Interstate 78 (I-78) and PA 309 in Dorneyville, where the roadway changes designation from PA 222 to U.S. Route 222 (US 222).
+The southern terminus of the route is at Interstate 78 (I-78)/PA 309 in Dorneyville, where the roadway changes designation from PA 222 to U.S. Route 222 (US 222).
 The northern terminus is PA 145 in Allentown.

-Hamilton Street has served as the main street in Allentown since the community was founded in the 18th century.
+Since the city's founding in the 18th century, Hamilton Street was among the first streets constructed in the city and served as the main street in Center City, Allentown.
 Hamilton Street and Hamilton Boulevard became part of the William Penn Highway in 1916, PA 3 in 1924, and US 22 in 1926.
 In 1931, US 22 was routed to a new alignment to the north, and Hamilton Boulevard and Hamilton Street west of 15th Street became a part of US 222.
 In the 1950s, US 222 was rerouted to bypass Allentown, leaving Hamilton Boulevard and Hamilton Street through the city unnumbered.

 In 1984, the Pennsylvania Department of Transportation (PennDOT) proposed extending US 222 from I-78/PA 309 to Center City Allentown, where it would end at PA 145.
-The American Association of State Highway and Transportation Officials (AASHTO) rejected extending US 222 into Allentown, and PA 222 was instead designated to run between I-78/PA 309 and US 222 and PA 145 in 1991.
+The American Association of State Highway and Transportation Officials (AASHTO) rejected extending US 222 into Allentown, and PA 222 was instead designated to run between I-78/PA 309/US 222 and PA 145 in 1991.

 Route description

-PA 222 begins at an interchange with I-78/PA 309 in the community of Dorneyville in South Whitehall Township in Lehigh County, which is in the Lehigh Valley, where the road continues southwest as US 222 towards Reading.
+PA 222 begins at an interchange with I-78/PA 309 in Dorneyville in South Whitehall Township in Lehigh County, which is in the Lehigh Valley, where the road continues southwest as US 222 toward the city of Reading.
 From this interchange, PA 222 heads northeast on four-lane divided Hamilton Boulevard.
 The route comes to an intersection with Lincoln Avenue that has a southbound jughandle; Lincoln Avenue provides access to the main entrance of the Dorney Park & Wildwater Kingdom amusement park.
 PA 222 passes between Dorney Park & Wildwater Kingdom to the north and businesses to the south.
 The southbound direction comes to a right-in/right-out with the exit from Dorney Park & Wildwater Kingdom along with the bus entrance to the amusement park.
 After passing the amusement park, the route splits into two carriageways, with PA 222 north remaining on Hamilton Boulevard and PA 222 south following the newer Hamilton Boulevard Bypass to the north; at the split, there is a pair of median U-turn ramps.

-A short distance to the east, the road intersects Cedar Crest Boulevard, a major north–south arterial in the Lehigh Valley area.
+To the east, the road intersects Cedar Crest Boulevard, a major north–south arterial in the Lehigh Valley area.
 The Da Vinci Science Center is located at the northeast corner of PA 222 southbound and Cedar Crest Boulevard on the campus of Cedar Crest College.